 Motion Picture Production Tax Credit.
 Beginning in TY 2023, a refundable credit may be claimed equal to a percentage of the total amount of approved and qualified motion picture production costs: 15% for the first \$10 million, 17.5% on the next \$25 million, and 20% when the production company spends more than \$35 million.
 Additional credit may be claimed equal to 2.5% of production labor costs, production costs for using qualified facilities, and qualified production costs if the motion picture production is done in association with a long-term tenant of a qualified production facility.
 The credit program will be implemented and administered by the Arizona Commerce Authority (ACA).
-The credit, which was enacted by Laws 2022, Chapter 387, authorizes ACA to preapprove up to \$75 million in refundable credits in Calendar Year (CY) 2023, \$100 million in CY 2024, and \$125 million, beginning in CY 2025.
+The credit, which was enacted by Laws 2022, Chapter 387, authorizes ACA to pre-approve up to \$75 million in refundable credits in Calendar Year (CY) 2023, \$100 million in CY 2024, and \$125 million, beginning in CY 2025.
 The credit is set to be repealed on December 31, 2043.
 [A.R.S. § 43-1082]

 New Employment Tax Credit.
 A \$3,000 annual tax credit may be claimed for each net new qualifying job added by an employer in the state [A.R.S. § 43-1074].
 To qualify for the credit, new employment positions must be full-time, meet wage requirements, and offer health insurance paid by the employer (at least 65% of the premium).
-Credits associated with 1 net new job can be claimed for 3 years.
-A company may claim first year credits for separate new jobs for up to 3 consecutive years.
-Since second- and third-year credits may be claimed against each of the new positions, the taxpayer may claim credits for up to a total of 5 consecutive years.
+Credits associated with each net new employment position created can be claimed for 3 consecutive years, for a cumulative total of \$9,000.
+A company may claim first-year credits for each separate new job created for up to 3 years.
+This means that since second- and third-year credits may be claimed against each of the new employment positions created, a taxpayer may claim the new employment tax credit for up to a total of 5 consecutive years.
 ACA is authorized to issue first year credits for up to 10,000 new employees (\$30.0 million) in each year.